• Skip to primary navigation

 Method

-1. Melt your butter and your chocolate.
+1. Melt your butter and your chocolate in a medium microwave-safe bowl.

 6. Add in your mix-ins!